 The interviews were held in participants' homes, although some preferred to meet in my office.
 This choice of location was intentional, as it aimed to create a safe environment to discuss the sensitive topic of pet loss.
 Many interviewees brought items such as pictures, books, and memorials of their pets, which were meaningful to the participants.
 Interestingly, several individuals shared photographs and paintings of their beloved pets, often gifted to them during their grieving process.

 Each interview was designed to last about an hour, excluding preliminary discussions.
-I used my laptop to record the sessions using the application called Descript.
+I used my laptop to record the sessions using the application Descript.
 This tool captured audio and transcribed the interviews into text, making it easier to analyze.
 To ensure privacy, all data was stored securely on a password-protected device.
 Recording the interviews allowed me to engage more freely with participants rather than being preoccupied with taking copious notes.

 Project Results